-Whether you have had a biopsy tissue or a balloon gastric or a gastroenterology surgery, surgery, on the whole, is meant to make you feel better and help you return to your usual life.
-However, sometimes it is very important that you do no travel, especially by an aircraft.
-Travelling by an aircraft, particularly, for long distances can be extremely dangerous.
+Whether you have had a biopsy tissue or a gastric balloon surgery or a gastroenterology surgery, on the whole, is meant to make you feel better and help you return to your usual life.
+However, sometimes it is very important that you do no travel, especially by aircraft.
+Travelling by aircraft, particularly, for long distances can be extremely dangerous.
 Thus, you will need to avoid travelling by aircraft for a certain number of hours after surgery.
 Here are some factors you should consider before you decide to travel.

 - The type of surgery: Different types of surgery bring different challenges.
 This is one reason why airlines have a different number of times, where they disallow passengers to travel after various In most cases, cataract surgeries or colonoscopy patients are allowed to travel the next day after surgery.
 However, a simple mastectomy may take ten days before patients are allowed to travel again.
 A biopsy tissue or balloon gastric or gastroenterology surgery takes more than a day but less than ten days in most cases.

 - Dehydration: Travelling by aircraft can cause people to get dehydrated very easily.
 This is because there is low humidity on aircraft.
 People who usually feel dehydrated on a flight should not travel, especially, if you can not go through the trip without drinking water.
 Therefore, it is crucial that you know how easily you get dehydrated and not travel on an aircraft.